 Even though most people from my past (i.e. hometown) just think I’m eating differently than they do because of health issues (which is one reason for it), I like eating clean organic unprocessed foods.
 It makes me feel good, mentally and physically.
 Many of you will agree with me, but maybe you can picture all the people in your lives who eat the Standard American Diet and see nothing wrong with it… and how they’d react to a hummus platter with veggies to dip…or lettuce wraps with avocado and homemade salsa inside.

 Recently, I went to a party with friends and took brownies as my dish to pass.
-These were not just any brownies—they were vegan and gluten free (and egg and peanut free too!).
+These were not just any brownies—they were gluten free (and egg and peanut free too!).
 I was slightly skeptical about how they’d turn out, but they ended up being amazing.

 Please make them.
 And take them to a party… See if anyone says anything to you–I had a few people gushing over them, but also a few people who didn’t say anything at all (so maybe they liked them…or hated them!).